 Using Buprenorphine in Clinical Practice

 ColoradoMAT provides a practical framework for the use of buprenorphine as an effective, short-term treatment for opioid withdrawal and a bridge to long-term treatment of opioid use disorder.
-MAT saves lives and the resources below are meant to help ED clinicians care for this vulnerable patient population.
+MAT saves lives and the resources below are meant to help hospital clinicians care for this vulnerable patient population.

 Have a difficult case?